CSUN-SeniorDesign/matabit-infrastructure/docs/how-to-generate-tls-certificates.md

 To simplify the process for these and any future domains, we need to obtain a wildcard certificate.

+## Where We Get The Certificate
 The certificate authority that we use is [Let's Encrypt](https://letsencrypt.org/).
 To request these certificates on our AWS EC2 instance, we use [Certbot](https://certbot.eff.org/lets-encrypt/ubuntuxenial-nginx).

-To install Certbot run the following commands:
+## To install Certbot run the following commands:

 ```$ sudo apt-get update
 $ sudo apt-get install software-properties-common